DEEP DIVE

 The Perception Gap

 Perhaps the most remarkable aspect of the crime decline is how few Americans believe it happened.
 Gallup polls consistently show that 60-70% of Americans believe crime is getting worse nationally, even during years when crime fell significantly.
-This "perception gap" is driven by media coverage that emphasizes violent incidents, political rhetoric that amplifies fear, and social media that spreads viral crime stories.
+This "perception gap" is driven by:

 The data is unambiguous: America in 2024 is dramatically safer than America in 1991.
 The violent crime rate has been cut in half.
 The murder rate has been cut in half.
 Property crime has fallen even more.
 This is a genuine achievement — one that happened under both Democratic and Republican administrations, in cities and suburbs, across all regions.